fpicchi/bilateralfilter/README.md

 ### Sequential

-The sequential version has been provided by Mirco De Marchi, and it's the starting point from the other implementations.
+The sequential version has been provided by Mirco De Marchi, and it's the starting point of the other implementations.
+In particular, both the gaussian space generation and the `bf_sequential_apply()` function have remained essentially the same.

 ### OpenMP